DiagnosticNetwork/api/source/includes/_partners.md

 ### HTTP Request

-`PATCH /api/v1/partner/customer/{PartnerCustomerKey}`
+`PATCH /api/v1/partner/customer/{Identifier}`

 ### URL Parameters

 Parameter          | Description
 ------------------ | -----------
-PartnerCustomerKey | The unique identifier for a previously created Partner Customer
+Identifier         | The `PartnerRemoteId`, `Email`, or `EmailAlt` you previously provided when creating or updating a Partner Customer, or the `PartnerCustomerKey` we generated when a Partner Customer was created.

 ### PATCH JSON Fields